davidscarth/edge-ai-study/TEST.md

 pip install open-webui
 DATA_DIR=~/.open-webui ~/venvs/openwebui/bin/open-webui serve
 ```
+### Open WebUI in a browser

+Okay, now navigate to your browser http://192.168.x.x:8080 (wherever your raspi is) and login to OpenWebUI.

 # Methodology
 > **Under Development** This is a set of *super early* thoughts about what I want to do